 Thus, the cost of developing on-demand augmented and virtual reality applications in healthcare would range anywhere between 40000 – 200000 USD for development alone.

-The lack of access to advanced technology, 5G network, 5G-enabled devices, and high-speed internet serves as a major barrier in the use of VR/ AR medical apps and services.
-Nonetheless, this new age market is still forging ahead and expanding at an impressive pace.
+The lack of access to advanced technology, 5G networks, 5G-enabled devices, and high-speed internet serves as a major barrier in the use of VR/ AR medical apps and services.
+Nonetheless, this new-age market is still forging ahead and expanding at an impressive pace.
 Looking at the rise of AR/ VR/ IoT compatible devices, this tech will soon be a mainstay in every sector- including healthcare.

 Virtual and Augmented Reality healthcare applications will be able to mimic the mind and body pretty well sooner or later- providing scientists with a better scope of research and experimentation.
 Augmented and virtual reality used in the medical field is a hot area of interest that keeps gaining momentum.
 And it wouldn’t be too much at our end to expect more groundbreaking benefits and positive changes soon!